Hypothec: Hypothecation and rehypothecation

+Hypothec in mixed legal systems

+Under a handful of mixed legal systems, the hypothec was imported as a non-possessory real security over movable property (in opposition to the common-law chattel mortgage).
+In the mixed legal systems of some other countries (e.g. Scots law, South African law) it may cover any corporeal movables, securities or intangible assets.
+Whereas a pledge operates by bailment and transfers possession on delivery and a chattel mortgage operates by conveyance and transfers title, a hypothec operates by hypothecation and transfers neither possession nor title.
+The name and the principle have passed into Scotland's civil law system, which distinguishes between conventional hypothecs, as bottomry and respondentia, and tacit hypothecs established by law.
+Of the latter the most important is the landlord's hypothec for rent (corresponding to distress in the law of England), which extends over the produce of the land and the cattle and sheep fed on it, and over stock and horses used in husbandry.
+In the US, the legal right for the creditor to take ownership of the collateral if the debtor defaults is classified as a lien.

 The most common form of hypothecation is a repo transaction: the creditor gives a loan to the debtor and receives in return the possession (not the ownership) of a financial asset until the maturity of the loan.

 A reverse repo is a hypothecation 'in the reverse direction': creditor and debtor swap roles.

-In the investment markets

 When an investor asks a broker to purchase securities on margin, hypothecation can occur in two senses.
 First, the purchased assets can be hypothecated so that, if the investor fails to keep up credit repayments, the broker can sell some of the securities; the broker can also sell the securities if they drop in value and the investor fails to respond to a margin call.
 The second sense is that the original deposit the investor puts down for the margin account can itself be in the form of securities rather than a cash deposit, and again the securities belong to the investor but can be sold by the creditor in the case of a default.
 In both cases, unlike with consumer or business finance, the borrower does not typically have possession of the securities as they will be in accounts controlled by the broker, however, the borrower does still retain legal ownership.